 Narm: The Boilers are blind creepier-looking Xenomorphs that can walk right up to you and explode.
 It's too bad that when they walk up to you, they do this◊.

 Never Live It Down: People are already using the Never Trust a Trailer mentality that this game brought about for the game's pseudo-sequel, Alien: Isolation - even though Isolation actually had a playable demo and is being made by a different studio.
+Likewise, criticism of Gearbox exploded after this game's release.
+Recall that ACM has worse reviews than Duke Nukem Forever.

 During some footage shown at E3 and in the demo, there is a sequence in which, while you and other marines are fighting the xenomorphs, a massive Alien Queen shows up out of nowhere, grabs an unlucky marine and rips the poor bastard in half, before it turns to you and charges at you.
 This is not in the final game.